Health Literacy and Misinformation

 Using techniques for better conversations makes a huge difference to decision making and patient experience.

-How can I learn more?
+How can I learn more about health literacy?

 We run regular health literacy awareness sessions that explain how to improve people’s understanding and use of health information and support people to make more informed decisions about their healthcare.